-There are significant penalties for late filing or failure to file Form 5500.
+There are significant penalties for late filing or failure to file Form 5500 as noted in the Penalties for Noncompliance section below.
 For a more detailed discussion of late filing penalties as well as information regarding Form 5500 record retention requirements, see the NFP publication ERISA Compliance Considerations for Health and Welfare Benefit Plans.